-Note 30.1 The contingent liability as on March 31, 2022 include corporate guarantees to various lenders of its subsidiary/group companies amounting to $\overline{\mathbf{x}}$ 1,63,816 lakhs ( $\overline{\mathbf{x}}$ 1,63,816 lakhs as at March 31, 2021) against their borrowings.
+Note 30.1 The contingent liability as on March, 31 2023 include corporate guarantees to various lenders of its subsidiary/group companies amounting to ₹ 1,63,816 lakhs (₹ 1,63,816 lakhs as at March 31, 2022) against their borrowings.
 Further, commercial operation date (COD) in respect of these subsidiaries / group companies has been delayed due to various reasons attributable to the clients primarily due to non-availability of right of way, environmental clearances etc. and in respect of few subsidiaries, the toll receipts is lower as compared to the projected receipts on account of delay in receiving compensation from government for exempted vehicles.
-Further, there have been delays in repayment of principal and interest in respect of the borrowings and the respective entity is in discussion with their lenders for the restructuring of the loans.
-Management is in discussion with the respective lenders, clients for the availability of right of way and other required clearances and is confident of resolving the matter without any loss to the respective SPVs Management has assessed that there is no liability required to be recognized in respect of above as none of the lenders have invoked any of the above guarantees and they are also a part of overall debt restructuring/settlement negotiations currently under discussion and stand still clause in relation to facilities granted is also one of the conditions of Inter Creditor Agreement (ICA).